 This method is a modified version of chiropractic adjustments, serving a gentler approach for patients who may be sensitive to forceful thrusts in standard chiropractic care.
 People aged 65 and older may prefer this method, as well as people who live with chronic illnesses that affect their strength.

 This technique involves using a hand-held activator device that simulates chiropractic adjustments performed by hand.
-This method allows chiropractors to apply high-velocity, low amplitude (HVLA) thrusts at a controlled rate, which reduces risk during the procedure.
+This method allows chiropractors to apply high-velocity, low-amplitude (HVLA) thrusts at a controlled rate, which reduces risk during the procedure.

-If you have questions about the adjustment techniques your physician will perform for your treatment, our physicians can explain their methods to you in more detail so that you feel comfortable throughout your chiropractic session.
+Our physicians can explain their methods to you in more detail so that you feel comfortable throughout your chiropractic session.

 Preparing for Your Chiropractic Adjustment Appointment